mewfree/damien-personal-blog/content/posts/adwords-google-spreadsheets.md

 ## Reading values
 Once again, we're offered many possibilities here!

-A pretty straightforward solution is to use `javascript›sheet.getSheetValues(startRow, startColumn, numRows, numColumns)`.
+A pretty straightforward solution is to use `sheet.getSheetValues(startRow, startColumn, numRows, numColumns)`.
 Keep in mind sheets rows and columns index start at 1.
 A value of -1 means it is the last row or column with data.
-Therefore getting the values for an entire sheet would be done this way: `javascript›sheet.getSheetValues(1, 1, -1, -1)`.
+Therefore getting the values for an entire sheet would be done this way: `sheet.getSheetValues(1, 1, -1, -1)`.

-Another solution is to use `javascript›.getRange()` followed by `javascript›.getValues()` for a grid selection, or `javascript›.getValue()` for a single cell (or the first cell of the range).
+Another solution is to use `.getRange()` followed by `.getValues()` for a grid selection, or `.getValue()` for a single cell (or the first cell of the range).
 This function has a flexible number of arguments:
-- `javascript›.getRange(a1Notation)`: uses the same notation you would use in a formula inside a spreadsheet, which may be the most natural for you.
-Examples: `javascript›sheet.getRange('A1').getValue()` gets you the content of the first (A1) cell, `javascript›sheet.getRange('A1:A5').getValues()` gets you the content of the first 5 rows of the first column, `javascript›sheet.getRange('A1:C10').getValues()` gets you the content of the `A1:C10` grid.
+- `.getRange(a1Notation)`: uses the same notation you would use in a formula inside a spreadsheet, which may be the most natural for you.
+Examples: `sheet.getRange('A1').getValue()` gets you the content of the first (A1) cell, `sheet.getRange('A1:A5').getValues()` gets you the content of the first 5 rows of the first column, `sheet.getRange('A1:C10').getValues()` gets you the content of the `A1:C10` grid.
-- `javascript›.getRange(row, column)`: for a single cell.
-Example: `javascript›sheet.getRange(1, 1).getValue()` to get the value of the first cell (first column, first row) of the sheet.
+- `.getRange(row, column)`: for a single cell.
+Example: `sheet.getRange(1, 1).getValue()` to get the value of the first cell (first column, first row) of the sheet.
 Corresponds to the A1 cell.
-- `javascript›.getRange(row, column, numRows)`: for a "vertical" selection.
-Example: `javascript›sheet.getRange(2, 1, 4).getValues()` to get the values of the first column, starting from the second row, up until row 5.
+- `.getRange(row, column, numRows)`: for a "vertical" selection.
+Example: `sheet.getRange(2, 1, 4).getValues()` to get the values of the first column, starting from the second row, up until row 5.
-- `javascript›.getRange(row, column, numRows, numColumns)`: same principle as for `javascript›.getSheetValues`.
+- `.getRange(row, column, numRows, numColumns)`: same principle as for `.getSheetValues`.

 ## Real-life example
 Remember my fake bike repair shops from the [Programmatically Create Ads](/blog/adwords-scripts-create-ads) article?